-Since February/March, live production crew have seen their careers on pause due to the almost complete closure of the live events industry.
+Since February/March 2020, live production crews have seen their careers on pause due to the almost complete closure of the live events industry.

 FOH and Monitor engineer.
 I have been working in the industry for over 20 years.
 On 6th March 2020 I lost my first European tour which was due to start mid March and from there in a matter of weeks I subsequently lost every single piece of work I had well into 2021.
 I was also in discussions with artist management about working with a very high profile artist for the rest of 2020 and all of 2021 which also disappeared as soon as the lockdown restrictions came in.